openforcefield/standards/docs/standards/smirnoff.md

 Equilibrium angles are provided as the `angle` attribute, along with force constants as the `k` attribute (with corresponding units included in the expression).

 !!! note
-    The reference implementation of the SMIRNOFF specification implemented in the Open Force Field Toolkit will, by default, raise an exception if an unexpected attribute is encountered.
+    The reference implementation of the SMIRNOFF specification implemented in the OpenFF Toolkit will, by default, raise an exception if an unexpected attribute is encountered.
 The toolkit can be configured to accept non-spec keywords, but these are considered "cosmetic" and will not be evaluated.
     For example, providing an `<Angle>` tag that also specifies a second force constant `k2` will result in an exception, unless the user specifies that "cosmetic" attributes should be accepted by the parser.

 ### SMIRNOFF parameter specification is hierarchical